cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 ### Default Methods

 Given that we only have three classes that implement `Encryptable` we _could_ go through them one at a time add the `getState` method to each.
-However, this is not always feasible. *Default Methods* allow methods to be defined within the interface.
+However, this is not always feasible (remember the Oracle example).
+A nice alternative is to use a *Default Method*.
+When we define a default method in an interface, we can also provide an implementation.
 Since the method is defined at the interface level, the implementation is often quite general.

 1. As an example, modify the `Encryptable` interface by replacing the current `getState` abstract method with the following default method alternative: